What does upgrading the MID mean?

-Southern Rural Water is modernising the district through a combination of pipelining, channel automation and regulator upgrades.
-More than $92M in works are being completed during Phase 1A ($32M) and Phase 1B ($60M).
-Combined, these two phases will improve availability and service for customers and provide 22,000 Megalitres (22 Gigalitres) of water savings to be made available for irrigation use within the district.
+Southern Rural Water is modernising the high-value Macalister Irrigation District through a combination of pipelining, channel automation, and outlet and regulator upgrades.
+More than $97m in works has already been completed during Phase 1A ($32m) and Phase 1B ($65m).
+Combined, these two phases improve availability and service for customers and provide an estimated 22 gigalitres (22,000 megalitres) of water savings to be made available for irrigation use in the region.
+Phase 1A was completed in August 2017, and Phase 1B was completed in September 2020.

-The overall MID2030 modernisation program has been broken into Phases to focus on work which brings the greatest value in water savings and service improvements.
-The first two Phases together prioritised:
+The overall $159.7m MID2030 modernisation program was broken into phases to focus on work that brings the greatest value in water savings and service improvements.
+The phases have included sub-projects to deliver:

-- further automation of channel regulating structures in three zones
+- automation of channel regulating structures in three zones in Phase 1A

-- pipelining and channel automation of one full supply zone
+- pipelining and channel automation of the Southern Tinamba supply zone (Tinamba, Mewburn Park, Riverslea) in Phase 1B

 - reduced times between orders and delivery in modernised areas along with less shifting of orders